 Monitoring service provision and compliance

-From 1 April 2017, Wellcome funding cannot be used to pay APCs for articles submitted to non-compliant publishers.
+From 1 April 2017, Wellcome or COAF funding cannot be used to pay APCs for articles submitted to non-compliant publishers.

 We will work with institutions to assess whether publishers which have committed to providing this service have done so in practice.